nguyen-vh/CPPChecker/README.md

 /* This program is designed to be dependency-free, meaning no third-party libraries are used.
 To use the code, include "iostream" and "sstream".
 If there's an error, include "type_traits".
 You can easily copy and paste the code since the program runs on its own.
 Setup

-/*

-    For a better comments experience, consider downloading "Better Comments" by Aaron Bond (VS Code) To add more color to the code, you can download "Better C++ Syntax" by Jeff Hykin (VS Code)

 Description